 Each of Messrs.
-Brutocao and Doody and Ms. Hyde were nominated for re-election as a Director because the Board and Nominating & Corporate Governance Committee believe that they have demonstrated leadership experience, deep knowledge of the Company, specific industry experience, and experience with capital market transactions.
-Ms. DePree was identified as a potential board nominee by a search consultant and was appointed to the Board because of her significant experience with supply chain management in the retail industry.
+Beargie, Lewis and Reed were nominated for re-election as a Director because the Board and Nominating & Corporate Governance Committee believe that they have demonstrated leadership experience, deep knowledge of the Company, and specific industry experience.
 The Board and the Committee believe that the skills and qualifications of each of the nominees, combined with each Director's background and ability to work in a positive and collegial fashion, benefit the Company and its stockholders by creating a strong and effective Board.

-In connection with the IPO, we entered into an investor rights agreement with the Freeman Spogli Funds3, our Founder, and the Class B Trusts4 (the "Investor Rights Agreement"), pursuant to which the Freeman Spogli Funds are entitled to nominate (a) two Directors for election to our Board of Directors for so long as the Freeman Spogli Funds collectively hold 60% or more of the shares of Class A common stock held by Freeman Spogli Funds immediately prior to the completion of the IPO, and (b) one Director for election to our Board of Directors for so long as the Freeman Spogli Funds collectively hold 20% or more of the shares of Class A common stock held by Freeman Spogli Funds immediately prior to the completion of the IPO.
+In connection with the IPO, we entered into an investor rights agreement with the Freeman Spogli Funds2, our Founder, and the Class B Trusts3 (the "Investor Rights Agreement"), pursuant to which the Freeman Spogli Funds are entitled to nominate (a) two Directors for election to our Board of Directors for so long as the Freeman Spogli Funds collectively hold 60% or more of the shares of Class A common stock held by Freeman Spogli Funds immediately prior to the completion of the IPO, and (b) one Director for election to our Board of Directors for so long as the Freeman Spogli Funds collectively hold 20% or more of the shares of Class A common stock held by Freeman Spogli Funds immediately prior to the completion of the IPO.
 Pursuant to the terms of the Investor Rights Agreement, the Freeman Spogli Funds, our Founder, and the Class B Trusts agreed to vote in favor of Freeman Spogli Funds' nominees and our Founder or his designee to our Board of Directors.
 In addition, subject to certain conditions, the Investor Rights Agreement provides the Freeman Spogli Funds with certain rights with respect to board committee membership, except to the extent that such membership would violate applicable securities laws or stock exchange or stock market rules.

 The Freeman Spogli Funds nominated Messrs.
-Brutocao and Roth to serve as Directors in 2021, nominated Mr. Roth for re-election to our Board of Directors in 2022, and has nominated Mr. Brutocao for re-election to our Board of Directors at the Annual Meeting.
+Brutocao and Roth to serve as Directors in 2021, nominated Mr. Roth for re-election to our Board of Directors in 2022, and nominated Mr. Brutocao for re-election to our Board of Directors in 2023.